ngx-lib/multiselect/docs_app/content/guide/property-configuration.md

     "disabled": true
   }
   ```

-  If  the data is not present in the expected format, use `propertyMap` property binding and provide the desired `propertyMap` collection.
+  If the data is not present in the expected format, you could use `propertyMap` property binding and provide the desired object mapping.
 This will be used to map the key of your `json` to the key of each item of collection.
 For eg. the data is

   ```js
   {
     "empId": 3,